 - Auditory and vestibular habilitation/rehabilitation

-The Illinois Board requires that your clinical practicum meet the following requirements:
+The Illinois Board requires that you also complete a clinical practicum.
+That supervised field experience in real-world settings has to meet the following requirements:

 - 375 hours in duration